Vegetable Yield Calculator

 You may choose any of these among many other crops in the vegetable yield calculator to check how your yields would vary.

 In addition to the climate and nature of the crop, the crop yield primarily depends on the soil too.
-If you're going to be planting the crops in a pot instead of directly on the ground, potting soil would give a better plant yield compared to natural soil.
+If you're going to be planting the crops in a pot instead of directly on the ground, potting soil will give a better plant yield compared to natural soil.

 Other things to keep in mind